Tell me more ×

-What, if any, indicators of system status or activity are available on the R-Pi?
+What, if any, indicators of system status or activity are available on the Pi?

-Video - Does it have a power on LED, what about a disk activity LED etc like you get on the front panel of a lot of PCs etc.
+Video - Does it have a power on LED?
+What about a disk activity LED, like you get on the front panel of a lot of PCs etc.

 If none, are there any peripheral options available to connect via USB in order to present such information?

-I am considering a headless project for use in-car (continuous loop recording of audio, parking sensors etc) and would like to know that it's working without having to login etc.
+I am considering a headless project for use in-car, (continuous loop recording of audio, parking sensors etc).
+And I would like to know that it's working without having to login etc.

 The Pi does not have any onboard speaker, so there are no power on/off sounds.
 The main indicators are the lights on the front corner of the board.
 These are: